Isaac-d22/ADS_final_assign/README.md

 ## House price predictions

 Below I outline how to make use of my house price prediction system.
-As part of developing this system I following the Fynesse framework consisting of 3 stages: address, access and assess.
+As part of developing this system I followed the Fynesse framework consisting of 3 stages: address, access and assess.
 The code has been designed to be as modular as possible to faciliate reuse for different tasks that make use of the same data.
 For a more in depth demonstration of how the library can be used please refer to the [notebook](https://github.com/Isaac-d22/ADS_final_assignment/blob/main/notebooks/ADS_Report_2268A.ipynb). <br><br>

 ### Installing libraries
 ```python